lumagateinc/Resource-Scheduler/README.md

 ## Using Resource Scheduler<!-- omit in toc -->

+This section details common tasks in everyday use of the Resource Scheduler.

 ## Managing Schedules<!-- omit in toc -->

+*To add a schedule, perform the following steps:*

+*To remove a schedule, perform the following steps:*

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").